Overwatered houseplant in soggy soil

 Watering seems like the simplest part of plant care, right?
 Just pour some water and you’re done!
 But here’s the truth: watering is the #1 cause of houseplant death, and most beginners make the same mistakes over and over.

 The good news?
 Once you understand these common watering pitfalls, you’ll be well on your way to becoming a confident plant parent.
-In this guide, we’ll walk through the 7 most common watering mistakes and show you exactly how to fix them.
+In this guide, we’ll walk through the 7 most common watering mistakes (plus a bonus one), and show you exactly how to fix them.

 Mistake #1: Watering on a Strict Schedule